Large Deviations for Quantum Spin probabilities at temperature zero: it is not a Gibbs probability for a continuous potential

-if the limit exists.
-It is known that $J$ is well defined for $\mu$ a.e. $x$ and can be seen as the Radon-Nikodyn derivative of $\mu$ over the inverse branches of $\sigma$ (see \cite{PP}, \cite{Man} or \cite{PoYu}).
+if, the limit exists.
+It is known that for any invariant measure $\nu$, the Jacobian $J_{\nu}$ is well defined for $\nu$ a.e. $x$ and can be seen as the Radon-Nikodym derivative of $\nu$ over the inverse branches of $\sigma$ (see \cite{PP}, \cite{Man}, \cite{Lo3} or \cite{PoYu}).